 Info: The inverter's NEUT IN and NEUT OUT terminals are electrically isolated from each other while inverting.
-This is related to the neutral-ground bonding requirement and helps prevent ground-loops (see Section 2.6.5 for more information).
-If the installation requires the input and output neutrals to be connected together, the inverter's neutral-to-ground connection must be disconnected (see Section 2.6.5).
+This is related to the neutral-ground bonding requirement and helps to prevent ground-loops (see Section 2.6.3 for more information).